mdn/kumascript/README.md

   returns the object that you pass to the `render()` method of your Templates object.

-- _src/cache.js_ defines an LRU cache for resources fetched by KumaScript macros.
+- _src/cache*.js_ defines a cache for resources fetched by KumaScript macros.
+If the config file (see below) defines a URL for a Redis service, then the cache will use Redis.
+Otherwise it uses a local LRU-based cache.

 - _src/errors.js_ defines error classes that describe the possible error that can occur while rendering a page: